tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 **Select with Cartesian join**

-Until now we have only used "FROM modules" or "FROM submodules" in our SELECT statements.
+Until now only "FROM modules" or "FROM submodules" was used in SELECT statements.
-What if we used more than one table in the FROM clause?
+What if there was more than one table in the FROM clause?
 For example

 ``SELECT * FROM modules, submodules;`` |br|
 or